 - Where can I get more information?

-Betamethasone is a topical steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Betamethasone is a steroid that prevents the release of substances in the body that cause inflammation.

-Betamethasone topical may also be used for other purposes not listed in this medication guide.
+Betamethasone topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of betamethasone topical?